-You may be given an injection of blood thinner to reduce risk of clot problems.
+You may be given a tablet or an injection of blood thinner to reduce risk of clot problems.

 Pre-operative Assessment

 An assessment of your fitness to undergo surgery including a detailed medical history, height, weight, blood pressure and pulse will be performed before surgery.
 Blood tests and a heart trace (ECG) may also be needed.